-- 1. Be sure the oven is empty and all oven racks are removed.
+- Be sure the oven is empty and all oven racks are removed.
 Remove all items from the oven.
 Be sure oven door is completely closed. - 2.
-Press Self Clean.
-The default 3 hour clean time will appear in the display.
-You may accept the 3 hour clean time or choose a different clean duration by entering any time between 2 and 4 hours clean time by entering the time using the numeric keys. - 3.
-Press OK/START.
-The warning to REMOVE RACKS will flash in the display to remind you that oven racks should be removed before a self clean. - 4.
-Press OK/START to activate self clean. - The warning will end and the motor door lock will begin locking the oven door and Self Clean will start.
+Press Self Clean and the default 3 hour clean time will appear in the display.
+You may accept the default 3 hour clean time or choose a different clean time by pressing the Self Clean key to toggle between 2, 3, and 4 hours clean time.
+Once you have the desired clean time selected proceed to Step 3. - 3.
+Press START to activate self clean.

-Important: Do not open the oven door while the lock motor is running or when any locking indicators or displays are showing.
+When the oven is set to run a self-clean cycle, the motor door lock will begin locking the oven door.
+Do not open the oven door while the lock motor is running or when any locking indicators or displays are showing.
 The oven door is completely locked in about 15 seconds.
 Once the oven door has locked, CLEAN will appear in the display indicating self clean has started.